 Source: Innovation Starts with Defining the Right Constraints. by Fiona Murray and Elsbeth Johnson, on Harvard Business Review website.

 Some assumptions will be obvious; others may be hidden or disguised.

 - “………….. is the cause.”

 - “The planned change will be fiercely resisted.”

 - “Culture is the key issue.”

 Common intent ensures that everyone is working in unison, pursuing the same ends for the same reason.
 It is not synonymous with alignment, which lives solely in the mind.
 Intent inhabits not just the mind but also the heart.
 In the Japanese and Chinese languages, heart and mind are the same word: kokoro and xin respectively.
 You can read more about kokoro here.

-Specify ecosystem value: In order to create the vision of realised potential you will need to determine the value requirements of each member of the enterprise ecosystem as it relates to your project.
-The enterprise ecosystem is the constellation of entities—customers, suppliers, investors, regulatory bodies and so on—that affect, and are affected by directly or indirectly, the actions of the enterprise or, in this case, the work of the project team.
+Specify beneficiary value: In order to create the vision of realised potential you will need to determine the value requirements of each beneficiary group as it relates to your project.
+A beneficiary group is a group of entities that gain value from the enterprise in a particular way, such as customers, suppliers, or investors.

-The Ecosystem Value Specification process enables you to examine each constituent of the enterprise ecosystem and determine:
+The value specification process enables you to examine each member of the beneficiary set and determine: